dungscout96/app-test-NEMAR/README.md

 - Spectrum in SVG format
 - Figure in SVG format
 - Generate SVG format from Matlab and show it in the page

+## BIDS derivative
+- Are the generated processed datasets compatible with BIDS derivative